 Every day, there are countless potential accidents that could happen, but according to statistics, Christmas Day is the fourth most dangerous holiday.
-From driving under the influence to Christmas light accidents, there are countless accidents that could occur, with the most common being:
+From driving under the influence of Christmas light accidents, there are countless accidents that could occur, with the most common being:

 - Electrocution accidents – broken, damaged, and defective Christmas tree lights land hundreds of people in the E.R. every year

 - Christmas tree accidents – 260 home fires are caused annually by dry, unmaintained Christmas trees

 - Decoration accidents – heavy lifting and using a ladder to hang up lights and other decorations are the two most common causes of holiday injuries

 - Cooking accidents – cooking equipment and candles are the top cause of house fires – Christmas Day is the second highest day for house fires in the U.S.

 - Overindulgence – on average, 300 people are killed in drunk driving crashes the week between Christmas and New Year